VerifiedFemboy/Onuzglorp-3007/README.md

 cargo run --release // to run the release bot with the main token cargo run dev // to run the test bot
 ```

+# Todos - checked means finished
+- [x] Make cache manager to limit those requests to Tuforums API
+- [ ] Connect cache manager with leaderboard, level and clear info
+- [ ] Make calcscore_j command that calcs score by judgements (if it is going to be useful)